 Dear HR Professionals,

-Under the Employment Act, employee need to work for at least 3 months before he or she is entitled to the leave entitlement right.
+Under the Employment Act, an employee needs to work for at least 3 months before he or she is entitled to the leave entitlement right.
 Can a company refuse to approve the leave until the employee pass her probation?

 I am from a recruitment agency and one of my candidates has been working in a company coming to 4 months.
 However, her probation period has been extended due to inability to hit her target.
 The employer told her that she will have to clear her probation first before she is entitled to the leave entitlement.
 Is this practice legal and proper?

-Yes, follow MOM guidelines during probationary period.
-However, employer can grant “no pay” leave, that is deductible from employee’s salary.
+Yes, follow MOM guidelines during the probationary period.
+However, the employer can grant “no pay” leave, that is deductible from the employee’s salary.

 Do you know what's indicated in her employment letter with regards to her probation period?

-The employer maintain the right to approve the leave application of an employee (regardless of when).
-While leave entitlement kick in after the employee had worked for 3 months, that is if the employee is NON PME.
+The employer maintains the right to approve the leave application of an employee (regardless of when).
+While leave entitlement kicks in after the employee had worked for 3 months, that is if the employee is NON-PME.